Evidence-first supplement

 How This Fits Within an Evidence-First Framework

-Magnesium is evaluated using the same framework applied throughout this site: What form is being used?
+Magnesium is evaluated the same way any supplement is: What form is being used?
 How much is provided?
 Who is it intended for?
 What are the tradeoffs?
+Those questions matter more for magnesium than for most minerals because the form differences are real and consequential, not just marketing variation.

 Magnesium Is Not One Thing: Understanding Forms